premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 ---

-10. Can you brief us on uniform interface in Rest?
+10. Can you brief us on the uniform interface in Rest?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)